dsyer/zipkin-collector-server/README.md

-# Running Zipkip on Cloud Foundry
+# Running Zipkin on Cloud Foundry

 We have a running instance on PWS: http://zipkin-web.cfapps.io.
 It is backed by a `zipkin-java-server` with a MySQL backend and RabbitMQ (Spring Cloud Stream) for span transport.